sinan0310/sinan0310/README.md

 I'm an **Atmospheric Scientist** and a **PhD student at Istanbul Technical University (ITU)**.

-My work focuses on atmospheric sciences, numerical weather prediction, trajectory and dispersion modeling, data analysis, and scientific computing.
+My work focuses on atmospheric sciences, numerical weather prediction, data analysis & visualization, and scientific computing.

 ## 🌍 About Me